DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 ### Planner Argv

 To configure the planner e.g. The Fast Downward Planning System, an argument vector can be inserted here.
-This field is an text entry, and it behaves like entering arugment into the console, e.g. Values enterd into this field are given to the planner script as space separated array.
+This field is a text entry, and it behaves like entering arugment into the console, e.g. Values enterd into this field are given to the planner script as space separated array.
 So all built-in planners can be configured as specified in the original planner documentation.<br>

 **Example**<br>
-When using the Fast Downward Planning System, a possible planner argv field value:
+When using the Fast Downward Planning System, a possible planner argv field value is:
 ```
  --search "astar(lmcut())"
 ```

 ### Facts File

-This file chooser expects a facts file written in Pddl.
+This file chooser expects a facts file written in pddl.
 A planning task usually consits of a facts, and a domain file.
 Since the plugin is using the state pools, as well as the type file to auto generate the domain file, it is only allowed to use elements provided in these two sources (state pools and type file), to write a facts file.
 To ensure which elements are usable, they can be listed by clicking on to the 'State Pool Info' Button in the left corner of the Task Planner Plugin configuration window.
 <br><br>
 **Example**<br>